rust-gamedev/rust-gamedev.github.io/content/news/042/index.md

 Bevy templates showed nicely how to wire up systems and setup a game loop, he was missing a showcase for commonly used features that are scattered around various libraries.
 So he created Foxtrot, where he collected most basic features he could need for future projects or jams.
-The current version [v0.1.5] features:
+The [latest release] features:

 - loading a 3D level from GLTF files
 - automatically assigning physics colliders